Chart Color Schemes

 Killara has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 34 projects likely to affect the area.
-Notable projects include Transport Oriented Development & Rail Infrastructure - Lindfield Precinct, Lindfield Village Hub, The Marian - 20, 22A & 22 Marian Street TOD Site, and Killara Golf Club Residential Development.
-Relevant projects are detailed below.
+AreaSearch identified 34 projects likely affecting the region.
+Notable initiatives include Transport Oriented Development & Rail Infrastructure - Lindfield Precinct, Lindfield Village Hub, The Marian - 20, 22A & 22 Marian Street TOD Site, and Killara Golf Club Residential Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.